101 Cooking For Two

 1. Be sure to remove the inner membrane.

-3. If cooking more than one slab, you should put them in the pot vertically.
+3. If you are cooking more than one slab, place them in the pot vertically.
 You may need to crumple up some foil to elevate the ribs.
-Also, they may need an hour or two longer.
+Also, they may require an hour or two longer.

-4. If you want some smoke taste, rub on a few teaspoons of liquid smoke just before rub.
+4. If you want a taste of smoke, rub on a few teaspoons of liquid smoke just before applying the rub.

 To adjust the recipe size: